 Sopko said site inspectors relied on knowledge of the area and assistance from locals to find all 32 facilities.

 "Robust program oversight requires specific knowledge of the location where the service is provided, and accurate location-specific information is critical to ensure that the local population is receiving the intended services," Sopko writes.

 Moreover, 10 additional facilities SIGAR was not able to inspect did not have any geospatial-stamped photos or monitoring reports, Sopko found.
 USAID provided SIGAR with files it believed demonstrated the physical location and existence of the facilities, he said.

 "Our review of the limited information contained in USAID's files leads us to believe that the USAID photos may support the district location and existence of 1 of the 10 facilities SIGAR did not inspect," Sopko states.
 "For the remaining 9 facilities, USAID provided undated or unclear photographs which we do not believe demonstrate the physical location or existence of the purported facility."

-This is just a snapshot of a bigger problem tracking more than 600 medical facilities supposedly built throughout Afghanistan.
+This is just a snapshot of a bigger problem tracking over more than 600 medical facilities supposedly built throughout Afghanistan.
 A June 25, 2015, letter Sopko wrote to USAID’s acting administrator questions the USAID-provided geospatial coordinates for 80 percent of the facilities — 510 out of 641 — in the country.